Rcubes/website/content/home/featured.md

 active = true  # Activate this widget? true/false
 weight = 2  # Order that this section will appear.

-title = "Featured Publications" subtitle = ""
+title = "Highlights"
+subtitle = "These are the newer or more remarkable Post, according to me :grin:"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.